Pecos Bill’ Owner, Vet Killed In P-51 Crash

 Key Takeaways:

-• The FAA and NTSB are investigating the accident, with witnesses reporting the aircraft's engine sputtering before the crash.
+• Both the FAA and NTSB are investigating the crash, with witnesses reporting that the aircraft's engine was sputtering before the impact.

 See a mistake?
 Contact us.